IGVF-DACC/igvf-ui/components/docs/search-list-item-renderers.md

 #### Meta (optional)

-Provide a small number of type-specific details about an object here.
+Provide a small number of short details about an object here.
 For many objects, the lab title goes here.
-Also consider some short summary string, organizational identifier, etc. Try to keep this to a single line or a handful of lines of text.
-Each element in this section gets separated from other elements with a gray bullet.
-Try to avoid links in the meta section.
+Also consider an organizational identifier of some kind.
+Try to keep the items within the meta down to a handful of characters because they all appear on the same line (possibly broken across multiple lines at narrow browser widths), separated by bullets.
+Attributes containing long strings of text should instead go into the supplement described below.
+Avoid links in the meta section.

 Wrap the elements of the meta section within the `<SearchListItemMeta>` component.
-Each separate element within meta has to have a React key unique within the meta section because `<SearchListItemMeta>` iterates over each item.
+Each separate element within meta must have a React key unique within the meta section because `<SearchListItemMeta>` iterates over each item.
+Wrap each item in a `<span>` instead of a `<div>` so that each item’s text can line break if needed.

-#### Supplement (optional and discouraged)
+#### Supplement (optional)

+Use this section for items that don’t necessarily visually fit well in the meta section.
+You must provide a supplement item with both the item’s data as well as its title.
+Examples of properties that work better in supplement than they do in meta:

+- Long strings, perhaps potentially longer than 20 characters or so.
+- Arrays of strings or other types of items
+- Items that link to other pages
+- Items that don’t have an obvious meaning without a title

-In rare cases, you can provide details about an object that don’t necessarily help the user identify a specific object, but provide some convenience.
-Often, connections with other objects can go here.
-You can link to other objects in this section.
-Because the supplement might not help identify a specific object, you can divide the supplement into multiple sections, each with a label wrapped by the `<SearchListItemSupplementLabel>` component.
+You can divide the supplement into multiple sections, each with a label wrapped by the `<SearchListItemSupplementLabel>` component.
 The content of each section gets wrapped in the `<SearchListItemSupplementContent>` component.
 Wrap both of these within the `<SearchListItemSupplement>` component.

-If the contents of the supplement take up a large portion of the browser window space, particularly at desktop browser widths, consider dropping elements from the supplement because large elements within the search-list results make browsing a large number of results difficult and time consuming for the user.
+If the contents of the supplement take up a large portion of the browser window space, consider not displaying them at all — large elements within the search-list results make browsing a large number of results difficult and time consuming for the user.
+As an example, a list of dozens of linked accessions probably helps no one, and simply takes up a lot of space.

 #### Quality (automatic)